-Here at Villa Plus, we have a huge range of villas in Majorca.
+At Villa Plus, we have a huge range of villa holidays in Majorca.
 Whether you are looking to kick back in the countryside or enjoy stunning sea views, we are sure to have the perfect place for you.
-All our villas in Majorca have been hand-picked by us, so you are guaranteed the highest quality property in the best location.
-Our in resort team are on hand to ensure you get the most from your holiday.
+All our villas holidays in Majorca have been hand-picked by us, so you are guaranteed the highest quality property in the best location.
+The in resort team are on hand to ensure you get the most from your holiday.

 Alcudia brings the best of both worlds with an stunning beach and an authentic Roman Walled old town.
 Spend your days on the soft sand that stretches from the glitzy marina, framed with endless numbers of bars and restaurants, serving fruity cocktails, chilled beers and lunch time snacks.
 If you fancy cooling off there are plenty of ice cream shacks offering a variety of flavours.
 Step into the ancient town, medieval wall and Roman ruins by evening and enjoy the buzz of the quirky local shops and dine in one of the bustling bars or restaurants.